ARM-software/psa-firmware-update-spec/rfc/state-model.rst

 1. A reboot is required to complete installation of a new image
 2. The image must be tested prior to acceptance

-The following descriptions of the `state model <state transitions_>`_ and `transition matrix <state matrix_>`_ are for this type of component.
+The following descriptions of the `state model <State transitions_>`_ and `transition matrix <State/operation transition matrix_>`_ are for this type of component.

 For components that do not require testing of new firmware before acceptance, or components that do not require a reboot to complete installation, only a subset of these states are visible to the Update Client.
-Some common variations are `described later <variations_>`_, including the impact on the state model for such components.
+Some common variations are `described later <Variation in system design parameters_>`_, including the impact on the state model for such components.

-.. _reboot trial model:

 State transitions
 ~~~~~~~~~~~~~~~~~